Organ Transplant

 • The age of the donor organ.
 In general, the younger the organ donor, the healthier the tissue.
 But recent research is challenging this thought.
 It may be that some older organs work just as well as younger organs.

 • The length of time that the donor organ is out of the donor's body.
-The more quickly an organ is transplanted after it is removed from the donor, the more viable the organ tissue remains.
-Your team will make every effort to quickly transfer the donor organ.
+The more quickly an organ is transplanted after it is removed from the donor, the more likely that the transplant will succeed.

 At the Hospital

-If you are called to the hospital or transplant centre because a donor organ has been found, you will immediately be prepared for surgery while final tests are done to make sure the donor organ is one that will likely work for you.
+When you arrive at the hospital or transplant centre, final tests will be done to make sure the donor organ is one that will likely work for you.

 • If your doctors feel that a transplant with this organ has a good chance of being successful, you will have transplant surgery right away.

-• If your doctors decide that a transplant with this organ does not have a good chance of being successful, the organ will be given to a person who is a better match, and you will return home and continue to wait for your new organ.
+• If your doctors decide that a transplant with this organ does not have a good chance of being successful, the organ will be given to a person who is a better match.
+You will return home and continue to wait for your new organ.

 If your current health condition requires that you be hospitalized while you wait for a donor organ, you will receive supportive and life-saving care (such as blood pressure support for heart failure) until you are matched with a donor organ.
 During that time, you will be given medicines to prepare you for the surgery and to prevent rejection.